FaCuZ/zabbix-rpc/README.md

 | **trigger**	| `.create()`	| `.delete()`	| `.get()`	| `.update()` |
 | **trigger.dependencies** | `.add()` | `.delete()` |
 | **trigger.prototype** | `.create()` | `.delete()` | `.get()` | `.update()` |

 #### Administration

+With the Zabbix API you can change administration settings of your monitoring system.

 |Class||||||
 |---:|---|---|---|---|---|